compi1234/spchlab/lab04_feature_extraction/README.md

 **Ex.3 MelSpectrogram**

-Hereunder we list a number of exercises related to the mel spectrum, that may have been executed before or the can be done as one group at this point.
+Hereunder we list a number of exercises related to the mel spectrum, that you may have done before or that can be done as one group at this point.
+The relevant notebooks are either in ../lab02 or in ../lab03
 - lab02/Filt-Ex.2 : Revisit your answers to this exercise (on bandpass and bandstop filtering of speech) from the previous session and remotivate (or adjust) your answers based on the mel frequency concept.
 - lab02/Melspec-Ex.1:
     + motivating the mel spectrogram